Johns Hopkins University: Report on Enforcement of Gun Laws in Baltimore Finds More Focused Approached Could Reduce Violence

 BALTIMORE, Maryland, June 11 -- Johns Hopkins University's Bloomberg School of Public Health issued the following news release:

 A new report from the Johns Hopkins Center for Gun Policy and Research at the Johns Hopkins Bloomberg School of Public Health finds that broad "stop-and-search" practices used for many years by Baltimore police to look for illegally possessed guns have minimal, if any, impact on gun violence.
-These practices also result in mental and physical harm . . .
+These practices also result in mental and physical . . .

 A new report from the Johns Hopkins Center for Gun Policy and Research at the Johns Hopkins Bloomberg School of Public Health finds that broad "stop-and-search" practices used for many years by Baltimore police to look for illegally possessed guns have minimal, if any, impact on gun violence.
-These practices also result in mental and physical harm . . .
+These practices also result in mental and physical . . .